idcrook/raspberry-pi-rotary-phone/README.md

 ## Customize inventory ##

-Copy example inventory file to your own, as in example following.
-Edit this new copy to customize.
+Copy example `inventory.cfg` file to your own:

 ```
 cp inventory/inventory.cfg.example inventory/inventory.cfg
 ```

+ Edit this new copy to customize.
 In the inventory file, the `ansible_host` IP must be SSH-able from the computer you are running ansible on.
 The inventory name (`rpi2` in example below) will be assigned on the Pi as its hostname when you run the playbook.

 ```
 [raspberrypi-headless]
 rpi2	ansible_host=10.0.1.87
 ```

 You will need the IP address that get assigned to your Pi when it is booted up.
 Typically this is assigned by DHCP server on your network.
-Your Raspberry Pi _may also_ be addressable at a Zeroconf-assigned address like `raspberrypi.local`, since this is how a fresh Raspbian boots these days.
+Your Raspberry Pi _may also_ be addressable at a Zeroconf-assigned address like `raspberrypi.local`, since this is how a fresh Raspbian install image boots.
 However, a non-changing IP address for your Pi-s is a basic requirement for least trouble with ansible.

 **RECOMMENDED**: On your network, use a router feature, sometimes called DHCP reservations or similar, to assign a DHCP IP "statically" to your Pi(s), especially if you have more than one Pi.
 These work by associating an Ethernet MAC address with an IP assignment.
-The ansible playbooks will work with as many Pi's as you have available, but if the IPs assigned are constantly changing, then there are going to be problems.
+The ansible playbooks will work with as many Pi's as you have available, but if their IP addresses assigned are constantly changing, then there are going to be problems.

 Something else to consider: set up **`~/.ssh/config`** to have the same matching hostnames and IP address as you used in your inventory file.
 Here's a matching example from my `~/.ssh/config` file: